 You will learn many languages throughout your education at CS@JMU, including Java, Python and C. You will learn the foundation of different programming paradigms (object-oriented, procedural, functional, etc.) so that you can learn any language quickly.
 There are many programming languages and new ones are invented all the time, so learning the different paradigms will enable you to switch among languages.

 While the department doesn't have an official concentrations, students have opportunities to pursue more focused interests through our elective CS courses.
-Students can take upper-level courses in Robotics, Artificial Intelligence, Digital Forensics, Cryptography, Interaction Design, Cyber Defence, and Web-based Information Systems, among others.
+Students can take upper-level courses in Robotics, Artificial Intelligence, Cryptography, Interaction Design, Cyber Defence, and Web-based Information Systems, among others.

-- CS Advisor Paige Normand
+- Paige Normand, CS Advisor

 There are plenty of opportunities to give back to the department while boosting your resume as a TA, an Ambassador, or even doing research with a professor during the summer.
 I felt the TA position was very rewarding because I was helping students learn material that I learned and by doing so, I was getting a review of the core content as well.
 Also being a TA provided me the opportunity to build friendships with underclassmen in the lab that I wouldn’t have otherwise met.
-Being an Ambassador is a great opportunity to work with a diverse team of other ambassadors of different class levels.
+Being an Ambassador is a great opportunity to work with a diverse team of different class levels.
 As an Ambassador, I get to provide insight to future Dukes about the CS program that I would have found very useful.

 Most of our students have laptops: they're useful for your college career and being able to transport your CS work around with you.
 However, laptops are not required.
 The CS labs provide the necessary resources for students to complete work for any of their CS classes.

-Our recommended minimum specs for a laptop: i5/r5 processor, 16gb of ram, 256gb SSD.
+Our recommended specs for a laptop: i7/r7 processor, 16gb of ram, 256gb SSD.

 Computer Scientists are in such demand in the job market, there isn't the pressure from the work force to have a particular second major or minor, so I encourage you to think about what could round out your ability to apply CS to your future career.
 The students I've spoken to in the past week have had minors in Finance, Music, and Spanish Translation.

-- CS Advisor Paige Normand
+- CS Advisor, Paige Normand